-"Where is the power can reach them there, or what shall force them thence?"
+"Where is the power can reach them there, Or what snall force them thence?"

-Thus, then, the intention of the government of Christ is to supply the necessities of the poor and the needy; and all that are reconciled to his government are welcome there; but those who would cast him down from his divinity, or would cast him down from his purity, as the Irvingite system does, what would cast him down from his sovereignty, as free will and duty faith do, for free will and duty faith are both bastards and they are both brothers two; they are both of one Father, the devil, and they are both of one mother, old Hagar; now these would cast him down from his sovereignty, and such persons are not welcome in his kingdom; for he shall gather out of his kingdom all things that offend, and them that are partakers of the mystery of iniquity.
+Thus, then, the intention of the government of Christ is to supply the necessities of the poor and the needy; and all that are reconciled to his government are welcome there; but those who would cast him down from his divinity, or would cast him down from his purity, as the Irvingite system does, or would cast him down from his sovereignty, as free-will and duty-faith do,-for free-will and duty-faith are both bastards, and they are both brothers too;-they are both of one father, the devil, and they are both of one mother, old Hagar;-now these would cast him down from his sovereignty, and such persons are not welcome in his kingdom; for he shall gather out of his kingdom all things that offend, and them that are partakers of the mystery of iniquity.